|

 - Vary pitch, tone, pace and volume to suit purpose

-- Use grammar appropriate to speech, and vocabulary appropriate to
+- Use grammar appropriate to speech, and vocabulary appropriate to the topic and context

 - Understand and use verbal and non-verbal cues appropriately